anxiety–Tung-Lam–pixabay_1048

-What anxiety is and how you can cope with it
+What anxiety is and how you can cope with stress effectively

 By Angela Civitella

-The WHO estimates that 3.6% of the world’s population suffers from an anxiety disorder every year.
-If you suffer from occasional or severe anxiety, you’ll know how hard it can be to work productively with this condition.
-In this article, we’ll look at what anxiety is and we’ll explore how you can cope with it.
+The World Health Organization (WHO) estimates that around 3.8 to 4 percent of the world’s population lives with an anxiety disorder in a given year, which is roughly 300 million people worldwide.
+If you experience occasional or severe anxiety, you’ll know how hard it can be to work productively while managing these symptoms.
+In this article, we’ll look at what anxiety is, and we’ll explore how you can cope with it.

-The WHO estimates that 3.6 percent of the world’s population suffers from an anxiety disorder every year.
+The WHO estimates that 3.8% to 4% of the world’s population lives with an anxiety disorder in a given year, which is roughly 300 million people worldwide.

 WARNING

-Anxiety can cause severe health problems and, in extreme cases, death.
-While these anxiety management techniques have been shown to have a positive effect on reducing anxiety, they are for guidance only, and readers should take the advice of suitably qualified health professionals if they have any concerns over anxiety-related illnesses or if anxiety is causing significant or persistent unhappiness.
-Health professionals should also be consulted before any major change in diet or levels of exercise.
+Anxiety can significantly affect your physical and mental health and, if severe or untreated, can contribute to serious health problems.
+While these anxiety management techniques have been shown to help reduce anxiety for many people, they are for guidance only, and readers should take the advice of suitably qualified health professionals if they have any concerns over anxiety-related illnesses or if anxiety is causing significant or persistent unhappiness.
+Health professionals should also be consulted before any major change in diet, medication, or levels of exercise.

 Symptoms of anxiety

-The feeling of anxiety is directly related to your fight-or-flight response.
-That is, you experience anxiety and its effects when you believe that you’re in danger.
-Your body may go through many sudden changes during an anxiety attack because it’s preparing to survive a perceived threat.
+The feeling of anxiety is directly related to your body’s natural fight-or-flight response.
+That is, you experience anxiety and its effects when you believe that you’re in danger or under threat.
+Your body may go through many sudden changes during an anxiety episode or panic attack because it’s preparing to survive a perceived threat.

 While each person experiences anxiety differently, several common changes often occur.
-For example, your heart rate might increase, giving your muscles fresh blood to run or fight.
+For example, your heart rate might increase, bringing fresh blood to your muscles to run or fight.
 Your breathing may become rapid so that your heart has enough oxygen to pump at this faster rate.
-Your increased heart rate may cause you to feel hot, and you may then sweat to cool off.
+An increased heart rate may make you feel hot, and you may sweat to cool off.

 ‘While everyone experiences anxiety occasionally, it becomes a disorder when the problem occurs regularly and begins to interfere with your life, your work, and your relationships.’